meshramaravind/MoviesApp-Android/README.md

-#🎞 Movies app with MoviesApp API.
-Here i demonstrate the use of Modern Android
+# MoviesApp-Android

-development tools - (Kotlin, Architecture Components, Navigation Components,
+🎞 Movies app with MoviesApp API.
+Here i demonstrate the use of Modern Android development tools - (Kotlin, Architecture Components, Navigation Components,
 Actions with Animations, Retrofit 2,